Sticking to some basic but very important rules within the home will assist to protect you from the risks of carbon monoxide poisoning.

 - Ensure all chimneys and flues are swept and inspected annually.

-- Always make sure there is enough fresh air in the room while operating your fuel burning appliance.
+- Always make sure there is enough fresh air in the room while operating your gas and fuel burning appliance.

 - Have a qualified gasfitter install a high standard audible carbon monoxide alarm outside sleeping and living areas.

-- Never bring an outdoor fuel-burning appliance inside your home/tent or caravan.
+- Never bring an outdoor gas or fuel-burning appliance inside your home/tent or caravan.